Undergraduate Course: The Contemporary Chinese Life Cycle: Ethnographic Perspectives (ASST10150)

 |Summary||The Contemporary Chinese Life Cycle: Ethnographic Perspectives provides an overview of major life cycle events and themes in Chinese societies.
 By the end of the course, students will have acquired a critical academic understanding of ethnography and an ethnographic approach to understanding Chinese society.

 The Contemporary Chinese Life Cycle: Ethnographic Perspectives introduces students to ethnography and ethnographic approaches to Chinese societies.
-The course is primarily designed to focus on the contemporary ¿mainland¿ People's Republic of China but will also consider Taiwan and Hong Kong.
-Students will learn about the basics of ethnography as a method.
+The course is primarily designed to focus on the contemporary People's Republic of China but will also consider Taiwan and Hong Kong.
+Students will learn the basics of ethnography as a method.
 The course will analyse how an ethnographic approach can facilitate our understanding of how people make sense of life cycle events.
 Students can expect an in-depth and critical analysis of contemporary Chinese societies, with consideration for both rural and urban contexts.
 The course explores a range of themes central to the life cycle such as death, funerals, ancestors, birthing practices, kinship, sociality, gift-exchange, and old age.
-Students will also be expected to draw on their understandings of Chinese societies developed during time spent in China/Taiwan/Hong Kong.
+Classes will take the form of seminars with focussed discussion on primary texts and academic readings.
+Students will also be expected to draw on their understandings of Chinese societies developed during their Semester/Year Abroad in China/Taiwan.
+Students are expected to prepare the requested readings and contribute to discussions in class.
+Students should expect on average three academic readings each week as well as an article (or other source) in Chinese.
+Students will conduct a short exercise on the practice of ethnography (fieldwork).
+The fieldwork element will involve a short practical interview and participant observation exercise and will be discussed in class and assessed in the form of a short report.
+Students will also produce an essay on a particular theme or debate within the ethnographic literature on Chinese societies, and critically reflect on ethnography as an approach to understanding Chinese society in a separate "critical reflection."
+The critical reflection at the end of the course will take the form of a report and will provide students with the opportunity to demonstrate what they have learned about the usefulness of ethnography as a way to understand Chinese society.
+The course will complement existing courses offered through Asian Studies.
+In particular, it will converse with some themes covered in Politics and Policy in Contemporary China (ASST10126) by analysing the effects and outcomes of political and policy processes.

 Entry Requirements (not applicable to Visiting Students)